vitarb/gzset/README.md

 Early prototypes used a global `Mutex<BTreeMap>`.
 The crate now keeps its state in a thread-local `RefCell<HashMap>`, relying on Valkey to call module commands from a single thread.
+The module subscribes to Valkey's FLUSHDB event and clears its keyspace when FLUSHDB or FLUSHALL run.
 Future work will:

 1. Add RDB/AOF serialization hooks.